Extension of Dynamic Network Biomarker using the propensity score method: Simulation of causal effects on variance and correlation coefficient

 \textbf{ 2.3.
 Evaluation of PS model performance}

-To evaluate the performance of group comparisons under different levels of confounding adjustment, we analyzed the simulation results using three indicators: (1) Type I error rate ($\alpha$-error), (2) Bias, and (3) Mean squared deviation (MSD).
+To evaluate the performance of group comparisons under different levels of confounding adjustment, we analyzed the simulation results using three indicators: (1) Type I error rate, (2) Bias, and (3) Mean squared deviation (MSD).
 We also calculated the average post-matching sample size (ASS).

-$\alpha$-error was defined as the proportion of times the null hypothesis that there is no exposure effect was rejected at a two-sided $5\%$ significance level.
+(1) Type I error rate was defined as the proportion of times the null hypothesis that there is no exposure effect was rejected at a two-sided $5\%$ significance level.
 This reflects the frequency with which a treatment effect is falsely detected due to apparent variance differences induced by confounding.

-Bias was defined as the mean difference between the estimated and true values.
+(2) Bias was defined as the mean difference between the estimated and true values.
 Theoretically, the true value of the variance ratio is 1, and the true difference in Pearson correlation coefficients is 0.
 Based on $S$ simulation replications, bias was estimated as follows:

 where $\hat{R}_{v(s)}$ denotes the estimated variance ratio and $\hat{R}_{c(s)}$ denotes the estimated difference in Pearson correlation coefficients in the $s$-th simulation replication.